SoftwarePlumbers/typed-patch/README.md

 If any of the properties and sub-properties of object1 are themselves classes, and have a static method `fromJSON` somewhere in their prototype chain, then this `fromJSON` method will be applied to the result of merging properties betweem the appropriate sub-trees in order to create an object of the correct class.

+Arrays are merged with an LCS diff algorithm, preserving sort order.
+ES6 Map objects are merged using an ordered join which may result in a different order of elements in the resulting maps (the result will always be sorted by key).

 The utility has more subtle and feature-rich ways of specifying types, and doing things like deciding the type of array elements and specifying how arrays are merged.
 If interested, read on.

 For the latest API documentation see [The Software Plumbers Site](http://docs.softwareplumbers.com/typed-patch/master)